Kris Kobach: Chairman of the Kansas Republican Party

-On January 28, 2007, Kobach was elected Chairman of the Kansas Republican Party (GOP), serving until January 2009.
+On January 28, 2007, Kobach was elected chairman of the Kansas Republican Party (GOP), serving until January 2009.
 Kobach's chairmanship was noted for the broad changes he introduced to election efforts.
-As Chairman, he raised money for targeted statewide and legislative races and instituted a direct-role policy for the state party in those races.
+As chairman, he raised money for targeted statewide and legislative races and instituted a direct-role policy for the state party in those races.
 He also pushed the State Committee to create a "loyalty committee", which was charged with sanctioning Republicans who assisted Democratic candidates in contested races.

 This led to several party officers being stripped of voting rights in party matters as punishment for giving campaign contributions to Democratic Candidates.
-After Kobach left office, a Federal Elections Commission (FEC) audit strongly criticized Kobach's financial management of the Kansas GOP.
+After Kobach left office, a Federal Election Commission (FEC) audit strongly criticized Kobach's financial management of the Kansas GOP.
 The FEC audit found that when Kobach served as chairman, the state party failed to pay state and federal taxes.
 It was also discovered that illegal contributions were accepted.

 In December 2007, Kobach sent an email saying, "[T]o date, the Kansas GOP has identified and caged more voters in the last 11 months than the previous two years."